-And I know you’ll appreciate this too: You can use the entire batch of dough for 16 knots or you can use half of the dough to make a pizza with 8 knots on the side.
+And I know you’ll appreciate this too: You can use the entire batch of dough for 16 knots or you can use half of the dough to make a pizza or stromboli, and then have 8 knots on the side.
+Perfect for pizza night—no delivery required.

-You can make these garlic knots with 1 pound of store-bought or homemade pizza dough.
-My homemade pizza dough yields about 1 lb of dough, which is enough for 16 knots or 1 pizza + 8 knots.
+You can make these garlic knots with 1 or 2 pounds of store-bought or homemade pizza dough.
+Today’s dough is almost identical to my homemade pizza dough, which yields about 2 pounds of dough.
+You can make 16 knots or 1 pizza + 8 knots.
 If you only need about 8 knots, freeze the other half of dough for another time.
 You will want to make these garlic knots again.

-- Besides garlic knots and pizza, I use my homemade pizza dough for cheesy breadsticks, pepperoni pizza rolls, and ham & cheese pockets too!
+- Besides garlic knots and pizza, you can use this dough for cheesy breadsticks, pepperoni pizza rolls, and ham & cheese pockets too!
 So versatile.

-Even though store-bought dough is convenient, I encourage you to try homemade pizza dough.
-The dough only requires 6 basic ingredients and about 60-90 minutes of rise time.
+Even though store-bought dough is convenient, I encourage you to try homemade dough.
+The dough requires so few ingredients, and about 60–90 minutes of rise time.

-Use the best yeast: You need flour, yeast, sugar, water, salt, and olive oil.
-For the BEST pizza dough, I always use Platinum Yeast by Red Star.
-If you’ve been baking my yeast breads for awhile, you know I swear by it!
-(I’ve used this yeast exclusively for years.)
+You need flour, yeast, sugar, water, salt, and olive oil (or melted butter).
+I always use Platinum Yeast from Red Star.
+If you’ve been baking my yeast breads for a while, you know I swear by it!
 Its careful formula strengthens dough and makes working with yeast simple.

-After the pizza dough rises, punch it down to release the air.
+Start by making and kneading the dough.
+(Reference my How to Knead Dough video tutorial as necessary.)
+After the dough rises, punch it down to release the air.
 Then begin shaping the dough.
 If you know how to tie a knot, you can shape garlic knots.

 - Cut into 16 strips: Cut the log into 16 1-inch strips.